 More about the new map of Wonalancet

-submitted by David White, WPA Board member
+submitted by David White, former WPA Board member

 Early in 2014 Olivia Bartlett, a GIS mapping specialist and instructor at Plymouth State University, using data supplied by David White, began creating a new map of Wonalancet.
 Brian Gagnon, who works for the Squam Lakes Association, had first made contact with Olivia on our behalf.
 She started by giving one of her graduate students the assignment of beginning to digitize property information from tax maps in Tamworth, Albany, and Sandwich.